Moving to Dubai

 The growth has, of course, not only been in the form of expats in Dubai, but in the city itself.
 This is largely due to the visionary leadership of the current ruler, Sheikh Mohammed bin Rashid Al-Maktoum, under whose direction many of the emirate’s best known landmarks and projects have been constructed.
-The iconic Burj al Arab Hotel (one of the world's tallest hotels), the recently opened Dubai Mall and the Burj Khalifa (the world’s tallest skyscraper) are just a handful of the recent additions to this desert playground.
+The iconic Burj al Arab Hotel (one of the world's tallest hotels), Dubai Mall and the Burj Khalifa (the world’s tallest skyscraper) are just a handful of the recent additions to this desert playground.

 In another progressive action, expats can both buy property and own land in Dubai, a legal right otherwise limited in most other parts of the Middle East that certainly serves to entice international investment.